Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Survey Method

-The selection for those five digital libraries was made based on the fact that they are the most prominent digital libraries for scientific publications in the field of computer science and engineering, especially for the applications of \gls{tda} and \gls{ml}, as well as the most prominent digital libraries for scientific publications in the field of industrial engineering.
-The only exception from this assumption here is the ASME Digital Collection.
-It was selected because an earlier and preliminary semi-exhaustive search -- using a method similar to the one used in~\cite{tschuchnig2022} -- on a restricted set of keywords on \emph{Google Scholar} showed additional and relevant results from what was found in the first four digital collections.
+We chose these digital libraries because the first four are the most prominent digital libraries for scientific publications in the field of computer science and engineering, especially for the applications of \gls{tda} and \gls{ml}.
+Furthermore, these four are also the most prominent digital libraries for scientific publications in the field of industrial engineering.
+The only exception from this selection criteria here is the \emph{ASME Digital Collection}.
+It was selected because an earlier and preliminary semi-exhaustive search -- using a method similar to the one used in~\cite{tschuchnig2022} -- on a restricted set of keywords on \emph{Google Scholar} showed additional relevant results that are contained in the \emph{ASME Digital Collection} but not in the first four collections.

-\emph{IEEE Xplore}, \emph{SpringerLink}, and the \emph{ACM Digital Library} provide a search interface that allows the usage of the generated search string.
-The interface of \emph{ScienceDirect} is restricted in the sense that only a limited number of boolean expressions and search string can be combined in a search.
-Due to the distributivity of the boolean operator ``OR'' over the boolean operator ``AND'', the search string can be split into multiple search strings that are combined with the boolean operator ``OR''.
-This reduced the number of keywords per search string, yielding the same search results.
-Lastly, the \emph{ASME Digital Collection} does not offer an advanced search and only supports one boolean operator per query.
-For this particular case, all $13 \cdot 4 = 52$ combinations of keywords are used independently.
-The moderately low number of resulting publications made this approach feasible, see details later.
+\emph{IEEE~Xplore}, \emph{SpringerLink}, and the \emph{ACM Digital Library} provide a search interface that allows the usage of the generated search strings.
+The interfaces of \emph{ScienceDirect} and the \emph{ASME Digital Collection} limit the length of search queries, so we split our search query into several sub-queries and aggregate the results.
 From all these digital libraries, all results are collected and stored using the Zotero reference manager\footnote{\url{https://www.zotero.org/}}.
 For each publication its metadata is automatically extracted through its \gls{doi}.